Star Wars: X-Wing (video game): Plot

 Players take the role of a Rebel pilot fighting the Galactic Empire before and during the climactic battle of Star Wars: A New Hope, the film series debut.
 The story consists of three tours of duty of 12 to 14 operations each; although the tours can be played out of order, operations within each tour are played linearly.
 Briefings, cutscenes, and in-flight messages advance the plot.
 A limited edition of the game was packaged with a 96-page novella, The Farlander Papers by Rusel DeMaria, that provides story information.
-The novella, later made part of Prima Publishing's strategy guide, presents a pilot name Keyan Farlander as the player's character for most of the operations.
+The novella, later made part of Prima Publishing's strategy guide, presents a pilot named Keyan Farlander as the player's character for most of the operations.

 Progress through the game depends on fulfilling each operation's primary objectives; if the player fails an operation, it can be reattempted.
 The initial game's storyline concludes with the player flying as Luke Skywalker in his attack against the Death Star.
 Two expansion packs extend the story beyond the events in A New Hope, up to the establishment of the Rebel base depicted at the beginning of The Empire Strikes Back.